ramanujprasad/message-post/README.md

 ## Development server: Server (backend)

 Run `npm run start:server` for a backend server in a separate command.
+It will run on port `http://localhost:3000/api/...`

 ## Database configuration